kaartikeya15/rag_pipeline/README.md

 ---

-## 👤 Author
+## Author
 **Kaartikeya Panjwani**
-Master’s in CS, NYU Courant Institute
+Master’s in CS, New York University
-Projects in ML, RAG, and full-stack development.